arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 the other hand, having an academic/research approach to problems helped me to solve complex problems in the field.
-Feedback from the industry to the academia materialize as research topics derived from real problems, or the possibility of validating proposed solution in concrete industrial scenarios, which is really welcome by the research community.
+Feedback from the industry to the academia materialize as research topics derived from real problems, or the possibility of validating proposed solutions in concrete industrial scenarios, which is really welcome by the research community.

 It is extremely important for me that  students not only understand the subjects